 Video games and DVDs: $2 per day; maximum $10 per item

 Lost or damaged material: List price of item

 Note: Overdue fines were not charged during the Covid-19 pandemic.
-As of June 1, 2021, fines will again be charged for overdue library material.
+As of June 1, 2021, fines resumed for overdue library material.

 Blocked and Expired Cards